-- African-American and Latino New Yorkers are disproportionately affected by homelessness.
-Approximately 58 percent of New York City homeless shelter residents are African-American, 31 percent are Latino, 7 percent are white, less than 1 percent are Asian-American, and 3 percent are of unknown race/ethnicity.
+- African-American and Latinx New Yorkers are disproportionately affected by homelessness.
+Approximately 57 percent of heads of household in shelters are African-American, 32 percent are Latinx, 7 percent are white, less than 1 percent are Asian-American or Native American, and 3 percent are of unknown race/ethnicity.

 New York City Homelessness: Downloads